trespaul/tidal-doc/src/content/docs/guides/usage/multi-user.md

 ## Link Protocol Synchronization

-[Link](https://www.ableton.com/en/link/) is a protocol for synchronizing musical gear, software or hardware.
+[Link](https://www.ableton.com/en/link/) is a protocol for synchronizing musical gear, software, or hardware.
 Link will synchronize all the devices found on a local network together.
 Timing and tempo will be shared by all clients.
 It was originally created by a music software company called Ableton, but they shared it with the